VictorFouquet/QueryBuilderTS/README.md

 The `value` is simply the value associated to the given `key` that will be used to perform the comparison.

+Client can chain `where` calls, resulting in a implicit `AND` logical relationship.

 Example usages :

 ```typescript